maryna-ertem/bellabeat-case-study/README.md

 **fitbit.heartrate_seconds_merged**

 Decided to exclude this table from full cleaning.
 At 3.6M+ raw rows, per-second granularity needs aggregation before it's usable for anything, and cleaning all of it first is largely wasted effort — heart rate logging also covers far fewer users (15) than the activity tables (35).
 Added an index on `(id, time)` before any other work, since `GROUP BY` on unindexed 3.6M+ rows is slow.
 Confirmed the same 2016-04-12 boundary overlap via a per-day row count (direct `GROUP BY` on the full key was too slow to review row-by-row) and dropped exact duplicates via `ctid`.
-Converted `time` to TIMESTAMP and `value` to INTEGER. **3,638,339 → 3,614,915 rows.** Null check and the 30–220 bpm plausibility check are written but not yet run.
+Converted `time` to TIMESTAMP and `value` to INTEGER. **3,638,339 → 3,614,915 rows.** Null check and the 30–220 bpm plausibility check are done.
 For the Analyze phase, I'm using a daily aggregate (avg/min/max heart rate per user per day) rather than the raw table.

 **sleep_tracking.smartwatch_sleep_dataset**